Tunisian Makroud (Date-Filled Semolina Cookies)

 - 4 oz. pitted fresh Deglet Noor or medjool dates (about ¾ cup)

 - 1⁄8 tsp. ground cloves

-- On a clean work surface, unwrap 1 piece of dough and roll into an even 12-inch rope.
-Using your thumb, press along the top of the rope to flatten the middle, creating a moat of dough with high sides.
-Snip the corner of 1 of the plastic bags and pipe the filling into the middle of the moat.
-Using your fingers, bring the sides of the dough up and over, pinching to enclose the filling.
-Roll the rope back and forth and elongate into an 18-inch rope.
-Flatten the rope slightly until 3⁄4 inch thick and, using a paring knife, trim the ends and cut on a diagonal at every inch so you have twelve 1-inch-wide diamonds measuring 3 inches lengthwise.
-Transfer the diamonds to a parchment paper—lined baking sheet and repeat with the remaining dough and filling.
+- On a lightly floured work surface, unwrap 1 piece of dough and roll into a 12-inch-long rope.
+Using your thumb, press along the top of the rope to flatten the middle, creating a narrow trench.
+Snip a bottom corner off 1 of the plastic bags and pipe a thin stripe of filling into the trench, then bring the long sides up and over, pinching to seal.
+Roll the rope back and forth, elongating it to 18 inches, while also smoothing its seam.
+Flatten the rope slightly to make a ¾-inch-thick strip.
+Using a paring knife, trim and discard the strip’s ends, then cut it on the diagonal at every inch to create twelve 1-by-3-inch diamonds.
+Repeat with the remaining dough and filling.